Radar, Gun Laying, Mk. I and Mk. II: Mk. II

 The RAF's airborne systems moved the antennas by moving the entire aircraft.
 In the case of GL, the bearing angle was already movable through the use of the rotating cabin.
-One solution to moving the elevation angle would be to have the vertical pole tilt, but for reasons that are not recorded in the references, this solution was not used.
-Instead, the upper antenna of the vertical pair was able to be moved up and down the ladder-like extension.
+The upper antenna of the vertical pair was able to be moved up and down the ladder-like extension, causing the lobe pattern to shift and thus allow the altitude angle to be measured.

 Another problem addressed in the Mk.
 II was one of the signals being so wide that multiple aircraft would appear on the display.
-This was solved simply by adding a second transmission antenna system.
+This was solved by adding a second transmission antenna system.
 One had a fairly narrow horizontal antenna spread, which caused the transmission to be similar to the Mk.
 I's 20 degrees.
 The other had a much wider antenna array, narrowing the pattern and making it much easier to pick out individual targets.
 The wide-pattern antenna would be used during the initial search, and once a target was selected a switch was thrown to move the transmission to the narrow beam.
 Images exist that show both antennas combined on a single cabin.

 Mk.
 II also added a simple but effective calibration device, a shaft connected to the elevation control that extended outside the cabin.
 For calibration, the elevation handle would be turned to zero and a telescope connected to the shaft so it pointed at the horizon.
 Then a balloon would be lofted and tracked by the radar, with corrections being read off through the telescope.